Home mining with Bitaxes.

 Power on, connect to WiFi, and watch the hash count climb.
 You are now part of the Bitcoin network.
 Not a customer, a participant.

-The Bitaxe on my shelf will probably never find a block.
-It will always be contributing to the security of the network that secures every sat I hold.
+A Bitaxe on someone's shelf will probably never find a block.
+It will always be contributing to the security of the network that secures every sat they hold.
 Both things are true.
 Both are worth it.

 SOURCES